junxit/us-congress-bills-113/metadata.md

 - 2013-07-22 — Placed on the Union Calendar, Calendar No. 120.
 - 2013-07-22 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-166.
 - 2013-07-22 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-166.
+- 2014-06-23 — Considered under suspension of the rules. (consideration: CR H5609-5610)
+- 2014-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+412.
+- 2014-06-23 — Mr. Hastings (WA) moved to suspend the rules and pass the bill, as amended.
+- 2014-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5609)
+- 2014-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5609)